iAn-P1nt0/pandera-unified-validator/docs/README.md

 1. **Core** – `ValidationSchema` models combine Pydantic record checks with Pandera dataframe schemas. `DataGuardianValidator` orchestrates backend selection based on the incoming frame type and composes the resulting `ValidationReport` objects.
+The higher-level `UnifiedValidator` adds typed `ValidationResult` containers, streaming helpers, auto-fix suggestions, and pretty console rendering via `rich` for developer ergonomics.
 2. **Backends** – `PandasBackend` and `PolarsBackend` implement the `ValidationBackend` protocol.
 Backends are responsible for (a) asserting they can handle the supplied data structure and (b) translating the core schema contracts into engine-specific execution.